lpfmongo/vetta/docs/content/guide/quick-start.md

 ## 3. Generating a test audio file (macOS Only)

 ::: tip Platform Support
-The `say` command above is macOS-specific.
+The `say` command below is macOS-specific.
 Linux/Windows users should instead pass their MP3 using the `--file /path/to/file.mp3` flag.
 :::